anshumyname/FingerCounter/README.md

 Run the .py file in cmd or anaconda prompt.
 You'll see the ouput window with predictions.

-Refer to the PPT(see above HandProject) for info of the project.
+Refer to the PPT(see above HandProject) in the repo for info of the project.